FireworksProject/Hackers_and_Hitchhikers_Guide/src/voting/process.md

 [April's Point Total] [5]).

-**After that, you are asked to vote points (if you are a current member) to other members and recruits who you deem worthy of recieving points.
-It is recomended, but not manditory, that you give the reasoning for your voting.
+**After that, you are asked to vote points (if you are a current member) to other members and recruits who you deem worthy of receiving points.
+It is recommended, but not mandatory, that you give the reasoning for your voting.
 For now, you must vote points on the monthly review thread.**

   [2]: http://groups.google.com/group/fireworks-project